Azizimj/Stable_MAS/README.md

 # Implementation Details
 Since Pytorch is more flexible and gives more options for manipulating the gradients in back-propagation and changing the loss function comparing to the Tensorflow library, we implement all codes in Pytorch.
-We examined our method on the MNIST and Cifar10 datasets.
-Mnist dataset contains 10 classes each of which corresponds to a digit.
+We examined our method on the MNIST and CIFAR10 datasets.
+MNIST dataset contains 10 classes each of which corresponds to a digit.
 We break it into 5 tasks, each include two digits, as follow: task 1: (1,2), task 2: (3,4), task 3: (5,6), task 4: (7,8), task 5: (9,0).
-For the Cifar10 datasets we divide the dataset into five tasks: [Task 1: Bird, Automobile], [Task 2: Cat, Deer], [Task 3: Dog, Frog], [Task 4: Horse, Ship], [Task 5: Truck, Airplane].
+For the CIFAR10 datasets we divide the dataset into five tasks: [Task 1: Bird, Automobile], [Task 2: Cat, Deer], [Task 3: Dog, Frog], [Task 4: Horse, Ship], [Task 5: Truck, Airplane].
 The implementation is divided into three steps: (i) First, we learn the weights of our convolutional neural network by only considering the task 1.
 Thus, our first task to learn is the learning of the first two classes (ii) Then, we would learn the tasks 2 to 5, consecutively, by avoiding catastrophic forgetting according to the importance factor described earlier. (iii) Finally, we compute the forgetting coefficient for each task which is the difference between the accuracy of a network that is trained only for that specific task and the accuracy of the trained network for all tasks together.
 The average forgetting will be the average of forgetting values for all tasks.
-We define the loss function, importance of the weights and the training procedure in separate python files.

 # Results
-In this section, we provide the results of running the memory-aware synapses and our variation of this method on the MNIST, and Cifar10 dataset.
-We compare our variation of the method with the baseline introduced by the paper where there is no optimization over alpha parameters.
+In this section, we provide the results of running the MAS and our variation of this method on the MNIST, and CIFAR10 data-sets.
+We compare our approach with the baseline introduced by [1] where there is no optimization over alpha parameters.

-The forgetting value of a task with respect to a network is the difference between the accuracy of the network on the task when it learns just that particular task, and when it learns all the given tasks sequentially.
-As we can observe, our variation of the method has less forgetting value for all of the tasks, and hence the average forgetting value of our variation is less than the average forgetting of the original method.
-The following figure compares the accuracy and forgetting of the MAS method and our variation on the mnist dataset.
+As we can observe, our approach improves the forgetting value more than twice on average for the MNIST dataset.
+By forgetting the value of a task, we mean the difference between the accuracy of the model, trained jointly on all tasks and the model trained only on that specific task.

+Since all the MNIST classes have very close distributions (white digits on a black background), the alpha coefficients are very close to each other.
+For instance, when the sum of alphas equals to 5, the maximum alpha is 1.03, while the minimum one is 0.97.
+To observe the impact of our reformulation of the problem we implement our method on the CIFAR10 dataset.
+Since the class distributions are more diverse the vulnerability to the forgetting is higher.

-## Results on the Mnist dataset
+## Results on the MNIST dataset
 (a) shows the forgetting value for each task for three different methods: Baseline (MAS default approach), Our method when the sum of alpha coefficients is N (number of tasks), and when the sum of alpha coefficients is 2N. (b) compares the average forgetting of 5 tasks.
 As we can observe, our method has less forgetting value comparing to the default MAS.
 (c) compares the validation accuracy per epochs for three different settings (Baseline, the sum of alphas equals to N, the sum of alphas equals to 2N).